Last Updated on April 28, 2022

 How to Properly Gear up Your Sled

-Your sled can be a huge help for carrying your gear onto the ice but you could always use some tips to make the process even easier.
+Your sled can be a huge help for carrying your gear onto the ice so allow me to give you some ice fishing tips to make the process even easier.

 1. Place your heaviest items at the bottom – While you want to try and stack what you’ll use first last, you still want to try and keep the heaviest stuff towards the bottom.
 It will help with distributing the weight and you won’t have to worry about crushing more fragile items.